 Marla Stone, MA, CMC, PCC, CSS

 Marla is a certified life coach and works both as a life and ADHD/executive function coach, as well as a career coach.
-She works with teens, college students, and adults.
-Many of her clients are either experiencing life transitions (whether high school, college, or career), are entrepreneurs, or are professors and PhD candidates addressing research and writing goals.
+She works with high school and college students, as well as adults.
+Many of her clients are either experiencing life transitions (whether high school, college, or career), are entrepreneurs, or are professors and Ph.D. candidates addressing research and writing goals.

 In addition to on-on-one coaching, Marla has facilitated coaching groups, created workshops, published articles, and presented to parents, as well as college audiences.
-Topics include how to be productive during the work day, transition to high school and college, career exploration, executive functions, it's off to college (for parents), and creating New Year's resolutions.
+Workshop topics include: how to be productive during the workday, transition to high school and college, career exploration, executive functions, it's off to college (for parents), and creating New Year's resolutions.

 Marla's educational background and qualifications include: